 BC Produce Marketing Association Golf Tournament – June 14th

 Partnering with the BC Produce Marketing Association, the BCSFA was one of the food sponsors for their annual Spring Golf Tournament, held at Hazelmere Golf Club.
 The 144 golfers competing in the tournament were treated to a range of food and beverages as they made their way through the 18-hole golf course.
 Located on the first hole, BCSFA worked with Chef Dave Ryan to provide golfers with barbecued salmon tacos.
-Topped off with a fresh mango salsa and coleslaw, the dish received great reviews an.
+Topped off with a fresh mango salsa and coleslaw, the dish received great reviews and had players returning for seconds and even thirds.

 Comox by the Sea – June 18th